 They also talked about my endurance program.
 Before I got hurt we had been doing long distance walks, along with agility.
 When I'm ready we're gonna try and find a place that is more hilly to add in some resistance.
 And Mum is still trying to find someone to trade her recumbent bike/elliptical for a treadmill.
 I'd love to do the hydro-treadmill, but right now it's cost prohibitive.

 So they say I'm gonna be fine.
-Still may need a stair lift to get upstairs to bed for a few days.
-But I will most probably be back to my crazy self by the end of the weekend.
+And, I will most probably be back to my crazy self by the end of the weekend.

 Oh, and Mum is much, much better today!
 She got a lot of work done, fever is gone, she's not coughing nearly as much, and she's not moaning anymore (BOL!).
 So we are all on the mend.